OrganizedFellow/100-days-of-code/README.md

 **What I Learned:**

 -   I stumbled across [surge.sh](https://surge.sh/) years ago but never had a reason to use it.
 Installed it and quickly & effortlessly uploaded this project.
 I will most likely use it in the future.
 -   At first I though that the utility-based methods used in TailwindCSS were cumbersome and would result in bloated HTML, but I definitely see the advantages and potential of this framework.
+I much prefer this to the popular [Bootstrap](https://getbootstrap.com/).

 [⬆️ back to the top ](#log)